rosalindfranklininstitute/DisTRaX/docs/source/distrax.mgrs.ceph_mgr.rst

 ``distrax.mgrs.ceph_mgr`` class
 ===============================

-This holds the AbstractMgr Class, which is expected to be used as a template for all created MGR classes.
+This holds the CephMGR Class, which allows for the creation and removal of the Manager Daemon

 .. currentmodule:: distrax.mgrs.ceph_mgr